IBM-Cloud/docs/services/mobileaccess/custom-auth-ios-swift-sdk.md

 ## Testing the authentication
 {: #custom-ios-testing}

-After you initialize the Client SDK and register a custom authentication delegate, you can start making requests to your mobile backend.
+After you initialize the client SDK and register a custom authentication delegate, you can start making requests to your mobile backend.

 ### Before you begin
 {: #custom-ios-testing-before}